Tribune to buy 19 local TV stations for $2.73 billion

 CONSOLIDATING SECTOR

 Tribune is the latest company to snap up local TV stations as the industry consolidates.
-Last month, Gannett Co, the largest U.S. newspaper chain, announced a deal to buy Belo Corp and its 20 local TV stations for $1.5 billion.
+Last month, Gannett Co (GCI.N), the largest U.S. newspaper chain, announced a deal to buy Belo Corp and its 20 local TV stations for $1.5 billion.

 Allbritton Communications, the publisher of Politico, said it was putting its group of eight TV stations up for sale.